-We recently wrote about the 4-month sleep regression (so save that in your back pocket for the next baby!) and received a lot of insight through sleep consultant Dr. Sarah Mitchell about sleep regressions.
+We recently wrote about the 4-month sleep regression (though this sometimes appears as a 6-month sleep regression) and received a lot of insight through sleep consultant Dr. Sarah Mitchell about sleep regressions.
 Here's what she had to say when we asked her to explain more about what sleep regressions are:

 By now you know that the 8 - 10 month sleep regression isn't the first one your baby will go through, and unfortunately it won't be their last either.
-Though this period can be unnerving with a feeling like you're back to square one, we actually think it's easier to go through than the 4-month regression.
+Though this period can be unnerving with a feeling like you're back to square one and a good night's sleep is a distant memory, we actually think it's easier to go through than the 4-month regression.
 By now you know a lot about what works for your little one and what doesn't so your experience with your months together will help a lot.

 So which is it?
 8, 9 or 10 months?!